 - 1. We always act in the best interests of each child. - 2.
 We listen to any communication from young people or parents and always take concerns seriously. - 3.
 We acknowledge there are risks to the young people in our care.
 Without proper care and vigilance abuse or neglect of young people - 4.
-We acknowledge it could happen at Jacques Prevert.
+We acknowledge it could happen at Jacques Prévert .
 We talk about these risks with young people, staff and parents and together plan carefully to keep them safe. - 5.
 We recognise that young people take more risks as they grow and develop.
 We will support them to take managed risks so that they can achieve their hopes and goals.
 We are aspirational for and with young people. - 6.
 People must act if they are worried about a young person, and keep acting until they believe the young person is safe. - 7.
 We are open in our decisions, and let parents and local authorities know about concerns. - 8.
 We make it easy to raise a concern, and anyone raising concerns will be kept safe.

-We adopt an, 'It could happen here' approach to safeguarding.
+We adopt an, 'It could happen here' whole school safeguarding culture where we listen to our children and take all concerns very seriously.

-"listening to our children